romanpauk/dingo/README.md

 See [dingo/factory/constructor.h](include/dingo/factory/constructor.h) for details.

 ##### Concrete Constructor Factory

-In a case an automatic deduction fails due to an ambiguity, it is possbile to override the constructor by specifying an constructor overload that will be used.
+In a case an automatic deduction fails due to an ambiguity, it is possible to override the constructor by specifying an constructor overload that will be used.

 ```c++
 container<> container;